iron-fish/website/docs/whitepaper/6_transaction.md

 $$cm = pedersenHash(v, g_d, pk_d) + rcm * G_{noteCommitmentRandomness}$$

-Where **rcm** is is the note commitment randomness used in this Pedersen commitment computation, and verified in the zero-knowledge proof.
+Where **rcm** is the note commitment randomness used in this Pedersen commitment computation, and verified in the zero-knowledge proof.

 The **epk** is the ephemeral public key that is used to facilitate the recipient of the note decrypting it.